 All full-time Colby students must either have insurance coverage comparable to the plan offered through the Cross Agency or else they must remain enrolled in the College-offered plan.
 Details about the required coverage can be found at the Cross Agency site.
-If their policy meets the coverage requirements, students can opt out of the insurance premium by completing the 2016-17 On-line Health Insurance Registration Form.
-To access this form, students or parents must log in using either the student’s Colby login or Colby ID number and 6-digit date of birth.
-The form is available to complete until September 13, 2016.
+If their policy meets the coverage requirements, students can opt out of the insurance premium by completing the 2021-2022 online enroll/waive process through Wellfleet.

-Students choosing to remain enrolled in the Colby plan offered are also required to complete the Registration Form to affirm their decision to continue with the coverage and avoid receiving reminders to “elect” insurance coverage.
-A very small number of students may be eligible for financial assistance if they elect coverage AND complete the on-line form.
+Students choosing to remain enrolled in the Colby plan offered are also required to complete the online enroll/waive process to affirm their decision to continue with the coverage and avoid receiving reminders to “elect” insurance coverage.

 Frequently asked questions: